Keeping a symptoms diary

 Keeping a diary which records your endometriosis symptoms is a very useful tool.
-One of the best ways is to compile this diary as a visual chart so that you can very quickly get a 'snap shot' of changes in your symptoms.
+Personally I found one of the best ways is to compile this diary as a 'hard copy' visual chart so that you can very quickly get a 'snap shot' of changes in your symptoms.
+Call me old-fashioned but I preferred this method rather than using one of the many apps that are now available.
+I had my chart pinned up on the wall and was able to get a very quick view to assess my symptoms.
+You can also use a simple spread sheet layout on your laptop if you prefer.

 Plotting a visual symptoms chart